March 18, 2025

 Welcome home, brother Clarence!

-We’ll welcome Clarence Thomas back home and baptize him in the Combahee river where that great gunboat raid freed almost 800 enslaved people.
+We’ll welcome Justice Clarence Thomas back home and baptize him in the Combahee river where that great gunboat raid freed almost 800 enslaved people.

 Call in the elders of the Gullah nation to reclaim Brother Clarence in waters sacralized by the memory and spirit of Aunt Harriet.